 Most don't make the obvious or rash decision to quit but could you be micro-quitting?
 This behavior is far more subtle and sneaky.

 Maybe you start getting into the office a little later or showing up to meetings last minute.
 Instead of bringing your A game, you bring your B and C game to work.
 Extra projects are a hard pass and you're just coasting on by; counting down the minutes to when you go home.

 At the end of the day, you get your favorite fast food for comfort because you've got the "f-it" attitude.
-Once you're home, you pull a "Bridget Jones" moment of "one glass" of wine and check out for the rest of the evening because you're brain is fried.
+Once you're home, you pull a "Bridget Jones" moment of "one glass" of wine and check out for the rest of the evening because your brain is fried.
 It's just one time.
 Or maybe you skip the gym, just this one time.
 One time eventually turns into twice or three times a week.

-Eventually you've been completely derailed and your goal is no where in sight.
+Eventually you've been completely derailed, and your goal is nowhere in sight.

 We all do this for one reason or another but micro-quitting is a sign of something I highly recommend you take a closer look at.

 FIRST: GIVE YOURSELF GRACE.
 It's going to be alright but let's work on changing the behavior so you can live the life you want to live.